How to Load a Troubled Trailer Loader

 By Will Clinging

-I am called on frequently to teach young horses how to load into a trailer confidently and to help horses that are having trouble loading sort out what’s going wrong.
+I am frequently called on to teach young horses how to load into a trailer confidently and to help horses that are having trouble loading sort out what’s going wrong.
 I have written articles in the past about trailer loading, explaining why it is important to teach and detailing technique.
 I am not going to talk about technique here.
 I want to talk about other factors that lead to a horse loading well or having trouble loading.

 If you have ever owned a horse that had difficulties loading you know how determined a horse can be to not get in the trailer.
 It is easy to accuse the horse of being stubborn or obstinate, or we can make excuses for them, especially if they have ever been hurt or scared in a trailer.
 Unfortunately, sympathy will get you about as far as being frustrated will — basically nowhere.